Ghana Export Promotion Authority

 Ghana Exports Promotion Authority is a state organization with the mandate to develop, facilitate and promote Ghanaian exports.

 Establishment

 The institution was established in 1969 by Act 369 as an agency of the Ministry of Trade and Industry.

 Structure

-GEPA headquarters are in Accra, with regional offices in Ho, Tamale, Bolgatanga, Takoradi, Cape Coast and Kumasi.
+GEPA headquarters are in Accra, with regional offices in Ho, Tamale, Koforidua, Bolgatanga, Takoradi, Cape Coast and Kumasi.
 The GEPA consist of multiple divisions: